-Oxfam has been working in Cambodia for more than 30 years and we’re committed to ensuring that this culturally rich and inspiring country works its way out of poverty.
+Oxfam has been working in Cambodia for 35 years and we are committed to ensuring that this culturally rich and inspiring country works its way out of poverty.

 Oxfam was among the first group of NGO’s to provide aid to Cambodia after the collapse of the Khmer Rouge in 1979.
-Over the years, we have teamed with local partners, community groups and government across all 24 provinces.
-We work with partners on the promotion and protection of human rights, women’s economic empowerment, building community micro-finance institutions, responsible management of natural resources, and disaster risk reduction and adaptation to climate change.
+Over the years, we have teamed with local partners, community groups and government across all 24 provinces and the capital.
+We work with partners on the promotion and protection of human rights, women’s economic empowerment, active citizenship, building community micro-finance institutions, responsible management of natural resources, disaster risk reduction and adaptation to climate change.

 To respond to the new demands of Cambodian people in the changing society, the country strategy of Oxfam in Cambodia from 2015-2020 is working on:

 - Voices for Change: including women’s leadership, Gender Based Violence, support to democracy building, youth as actors of change, the rights of workers, and Civil Society space.